Nik-19213/Metacrafters-Polygon-Module-1/README.md

 ### Approve and Deposit NFTs

-Run the following commands to approve and deposit the minted `PANDAVA` NFTs from Ethereum `Goerli Testnet` using the FxPortal Bridge:
+Run the following commands to transfer the minted `PANDAVA` NFTs from Ethereum `Goerli Testnet` to Polygon Mumbai using the FxPortal Bridge.
 ```shell
 npx hardhat run scripts/approveDeposit.js --network goerli
 ```